Last updated: September 6th, 2023

-As it turned out that process works well with any FFB wheelbase, just so long as you’re able to take note of its behaviors and learn enough about the settings to effect meaningful change.
+As it turned out this process works well with any DD wheelbase, just so long as you’re able to take note of its behaviours and learn enough about the settings to effect meaningful change.
 By tackling one issue at a time, you can improve the force feedback from your sim racing wheel in no time.

 If you’re new to setting up a sim wheel, or you’ve recently upgraded to a Fanatec wheel from the Logitech G29, this article is designed to assist you.